How does Composer trade?

 Automated Trading System

-- Execution Time: Composer aggregates all trades and executes them during the set daily trading period, which runs from 3:45 to 4:00 PM Eastern Time on normal market days and 12:45 PM to 1:00 PM Eastern Time on days when the market closes early.
+- Execution Time: Composer aggregates all trades and executes them during the set daily trading period.

-- Target Allocations: Overweight securities are sold and the funds are used to buy into underweight securities, aiming for target symphony allocations across your portfolio.
+- Target Allocations: Overweight assets are sold, and the funds are used to buy into underweight assets, aiming for target symphony allocations across your portfolio.

 - Portfolio Updates: Your portfolio information is updated after trading activities are completed during the daily trading period.